Wild Camping in the Lake District: The Ultimate Guide To Surviving the Lakes

 Many camp on the shores of the Tarn but if the sound of cascading water splashing into the tarn from Bow Fells crags will inhibit a good miles sleep, the track leading off to Rossett Pike might be a better bet.

-Safety when camping in remote areas !
+Safety in remote areas !

 Wild camping in the UK will not see you waking-up and discovering a bear trying to get into your tent but it is not completely without risk.
 Which is why you need to prepare and take certain precautions.